Jewish Voice for Peace

-Jewish Voice for Peace (JVP; קוֹל יְהוּדִי לַשָּׁלוֹם) is an American Jewish anti-Zionist and left-wing advocacy organization.
+Jewish Voice for Peace (JVP; קוֹל יְהוּדִי לַשָּׁלוֹם) is an American anti-Zionist, pro-Palestinian solidarity, and left-wing advocacy organization.
 It is critical of Israel's occupation of the Palestinian territories, and supports the Boycott, Divestment and Sanctions (BDS) campaign against Israel.

 The group was formed in 1996, and as of 2024 had grown to over 32,000 active dues-paying members.
-Its chapters at Columbia and George Washington universities were suspended in 2024.
+Its chapters at Florida's public universities and at Columbia, Brandeis and George Washington universities were suspended by the universities in 2024.

 History

-JVP was founded in 1996 by Julie Iny, Rachel Eisner and Julia Caplan, undergraduate students of UC Berkeley.
+JVP was founded in 1996 by Julie Iny, Rachel Eisner and Julia Caplan, undergraduate students of University of California, Berkeley.

 JVP mostly consists of American Jews and non-Jewish people that it refers as "allies" who attempt to draw more attention to the Israeli–Palestinian conflict by protesting and committing civil disobedience, one of JVP's most popular slogans used in protests is "Not in my name".

 The organization has been involved in a number of controversies.
 The Anti-Defamation League accused it of "exploiting the Jewish culture" and the Israeli government blacklisted it from entering Israel due to the high presence of BDS activists within JVP.